FatimaMubasher03/BSDSF22M044-OS-A02/REPORT.md

 Display entries

-For each directory (excluding . and ..), construct full path and recursively call do_ls().
+For each directory (excluding . and ..), construct full path and recursively call do_ls()

 Report Questions:

 What is a base case?
 The recursion stops when a directory contains no subdirectories or entries.

-Why full path is essential?
+Why is full path essential?
-Without full path, do_ls("subdir") may fail if current working directory changes; relative path might not resolve correctly.
+Without full path, do_ls("subdir") may fail if the current working directory changes; relative path might not resolve correctly.

 Memory Management

 Dynamic arrays used: names = malloc()/realloc().

 Each string duplicated: strdup().

 Freed after use:

-c
-Copy code
 for (int i = 0; i < count; i++) free(names[i]);
 free(names);

 Git Workflow

 Feature-per-branch approach:

-arduino
-Copy code
 feature-long-listing-v1.1.0
 feature-column-display-v1.2.0
 feature-horizontal-display-v1.3.0
 feature-alphabetical-sort-v1.4.0
 feature-colorized-output-v1.5.0
 feature-recursive-listing-v1.6.0

 Each branch committed individually.

 Merged sequentially into main.

 Tags created per version: v1.1.0 → v1.6.0.